 Dramatic advancements in aviation engine technologies had resulted from a petroleum product developed in Bartlesville, Oklahoma: Phillips Nu-Aviation Gasoline.

 Four days after Charles Lindbergh’s famous transatlantic flight in May 1927, James Dole of the Dole Pineapple Company offered a $25,000 first prize for an air race of its own – across the Pacific from Oakland to Honolulu, Hawaii.

 Arthur Goebel Jr., a veteran barnstormer and Hollywood stunt pilot joined seven other aircraft in the race, which took place just three months after Lindbergh’s historic flight.
 The young pilot found a sponsor and friend in Frank Phillips, president of Phillips Petroleum Company, Bartlesville, Oklahoma.

 Phillips loaned Goebel $4,500 needed to take delivery of a Travel Air 5000 monoplane.
-Goebel promised to use a new aviation fuel developed by Phillips Petroleum for the planned 2,439-mile flight over the Pacific.
-They named the airplane “Woolaroc,” the name of Frank Phillips’ ranch near Bartlesville.
+Goebel promised to use a new aviation fuel developed by Phillips Petroleum for the planned flight over the Pacific.
+It was decided to name the airplane “Woolaroc,” the name of Frank Phillips’ ranch near Bartlesville.